asdub/improved-telegram/README.md

 5. Paste the URL into your terminal and enter.
 The repo should be successfully cloned.

 #### Deploy on Heroku
-Deploying the app on heroku is very straightforward.
+Deploying the app on Heroku is very straightforward.

 *Initial Heroku Setup*